sergiotaborda/lense-lang/README.md

 ### Generics

-Rhe languages undestands generic type parameters (generics).
+The language undestands generic type parameters (generics) with variance.

 #### Reified Generics
 Generics information is reified , so the generic type parameters can be reflected upon at runtime.